intel/tcf/doc/07-Architecture.rst

 This interface is used to list serial consoles, read from them (logging their output) and writing to them.
-It is implemented by :class:`ttbl.test_target_console_mixin`.
+It is implemented by :class:`ttbl.console.interface`.

-To log, the daemon starts a logger process (:func:`ttbl.cm_logger.setup`).
-When a target is powered up, the driver instructs the logger process to read from ports attached to the thread (using :func:`ttbl.cm_logger.spec_add`).
-The output is stored in a log file named after the *console* name in the target's state dir.
+When a target is powered up, the driver starts a logging process capturing anything coming from the port to a log file named after the *console* name in the target's state dir.
 When a client requests to read from the serial port, it is actually given the log file.

-Writing is currently not implemented, it remains a missing feature.

-The class :class:`ttbl.cm_serial.cm_serial` implements a driver for serial ports (over serial, TCP and others as supported by the PySerial submodule).
+The class :class:`ttbl.console.impl_c` implements an abstract driver for serial ports (over serial, TCP and others).

 Image deployment